 Suzanne (Rich) Eaton

-I continue to enjoy honing my rendering skills through careful observation of the natural world.
-Nearby wooded trails act as an endless source of wonder.
-When studying my tiniest subjects, I often use digital photography.
-Although my macro images are primarily captured as references for drawing and painting, they sometimes feel like a pursuit on their own—so I share those here as well.
+I continue honing my rendering skills through careful observation of the natural world.
+Wooded trails near my home act as an endless source of wonder.
+When studying my tiniest subjects, I often use macro photography to expand my vision.
+Although these images are primarily captured as reference for future drawings and paintings, they sometimes feel like a worthy pursuit on their own—so I share those here as well.

-My latest work is more abstract—sculptural installations with an element of public performance.
-Natural forms still provide inspiration, but now I can explore concepts of connection, impermanence, shared experience, and more.
-In the future, I hope to expand on this work, to help others recognize and better understand things like: ecological fragility, community strength, and autistic joy.
-These works are currently in process of documentation, but should be visible here soon.
+My latest personal work is more abstract—temporary sculptures with elements of public participation and playful crafting.
+Natural forms still provide inspiration, but now I feel free to explore concepts of connection, impermanence, shared experience, and more.
+I hope to expand on this work, to help others better recognize and appreciate that which may not be immediately visible, such as: ecological webs, community strength, or even autistic joy.

 Please, take a look around.
 Follow me on social media, and contact me with any questions.
 Thank you for visiting!